Arunkumar-Nagaraj/TradingView/README.md

 #### Execution of Test in Local Machine: IntelliJ IDEA

-* Navigate to runner folder and execute any test runner file [Runner](https://prnt.sc/1hkovoo)
+* Navigate to UserLogin.feature file and execute it by clicking the run command right clicking on the Scenario.
-* We can execute test cases from testng.xml as well [testng.xml](https://prnt.sc/1hkovoo)

 #### Execution of Test in Local Machine Using Command prompt:
 * Navigate to Project folder